superbobry/blog/content/pyspark-tensorflow.md

 Before we move on, a quick summary of the findings from last time:

-* The goal of the patch is to make all namedtuples picklable in a format which would allow the executors to reconstruct the namedtuple definition even if the namedtuple has been defined in the REPL, *aka* the interactive shell.
+* The goal of the patch is to make all namedtuples pickleable in a format which would allow the executors to reconstruct the namedtuple definition even if the namedtuple has been defined in the REPL, *aka* the interactive shell.
 * The patch equally affects user-defined namedtuples and the ones used by the